drone-labs/about/README.md

 7) Configuration

-Create a setenv.sh file, edit it to add these three lines (Ajust it to your needs):
+Create a setenv.sh file, edit it to add these three lines (Ajdust it to suit your configuration):

  > AP_DIR=Ardupilot-Blue/ardupilot/Tools/autotest